 - Ongoing discussions with a class teacher and/or SENCO;

 - An ‘open-door’ policy, where parents and carers are welcome to come into school to discuss any concerns they may have;

-- Through a review of a child’s SEN Support Plan or the Annual Review of their Statement of SEN or EHC Plan.
+- Through a review of a child’s SEND Support Plan or the Annual Review of their Statement of SEND or EHC Plan.

 Return to SEND main page